khakhalin/Dynamic-clamp-2018/reviews and responses.md

 different firing activities during the different kinds of sensory experience?
 For example, does sound engage tectal neurons less than visual stimuli, and might this explain some of the trends in the data?

+> TODO: that is what we are suggesting in one of the paragraphs.
+Cite that.

 ## Reviewer 2